-5.0 Load Forecasting & Modeling
+6.0 Load forecasting & modeling

 GRE gathers historical load data measured at its metered locations and then scales the data using the load growth projections to produce GRE's forecasted load.
 The historical data gathered includes peak values for summer, fall, and winter seasons.
 GRE forecasts peak load levels for these four seasons, as well as for light load and summer off-peak situations.
-The GRE methodology for developing, aggregating and maintaining load forecast information are in accordance with NERC Standard MOD-031.
+The GRE methodology for developing, aggregating, and maintaining load forecast information are in accordance with NERC Standard MOD-031.

-GRE models several different loading situations, which are defined in the "MISO MOD-032 Model Data Requirements and Reporting Procedures"
+GRE models several different loading situations, which are defined in the "MISO Reliability Planning Model Data Requirements and Reporting Procedures"

-Summer peak is the peak demand expected during the months June, July and August.
-A reduction in load is included for controlled demand-side management and peak shaving loads.

-Winter peak is the peak demand expected during the months December, January and February.
-A reduction in load is included for controlled demand-side management and peak shaving loads.

-Summer off-peak or summer shoulder peak is defined as 70 percent of the summer peak value.
-This case is modeled because high interchange has been observed in the north-central MRO region under this condition.

-Fall peak is the peak demand expected during the months September, October and November.

-Spring light load is typically expected during early morning hours but could occur at any time during the year.
+- Summer peak is the peak demand expected during the months June, July and August.
+A reduction in load is included for controlled demand-side management and peak shaving loads. - Winter peak is the peak demand expected during the months December, January, and February.
+A reduction in load is included for controlled demand-side management and peak shaving loads. - Summer off-peak or summer shoulder peak is defined as 70 percent of the summer peak value.
+This case is modeled because high interchange has been observed in the north-central MRO region under this condition. - Fall peak is the peak demand expected during the months September, October, and November. - Spring light load is typically expected during early morning hours but could occur at any time during the year.
 GRE defines this load level to be 40 percent of the summer peak load for that year.

-GRE applies a baseline power factor requirement at every delivery point with its member systems and other load serving entities.
-GRE TDOG-107 (Power Factor Requirement for Delivery Points) contains the guidelines for power factor standards for Member Delivery Points and the corrective actions for improving power factor.
+GRE applies a baseline power factor requirement at every delivery point that serves member-owner systems and other customers.
 In general, GRE models 0.98 leading power factor in minimum load studies and 0.98 lagging power factor in peak load studies.